-BioTrails will use 'DNA barcoding' to validate citizen scientists' animal and plant IDs in Acadia National Park, Maine, USA.
+BioTrails will use 'DNA barcoding' to validate the identifications of invertebrate animals collected by citizen scientists' in - and in the waters around - Acadia National Park, Maine, USA.

 DNA barcoding can help by extending taxonomic expertise to empower researchers and citizen scientists alike to identify organisms.
 DNA barcoding is a global movement to create libraries of short DNA sequences from known species, against which any specimen would be identifiable by its DNA alone.

-BioTrails participants will collect and identify invertebrate specimens in the context of eelgrass habitat restoration in Frenchman's Bay and climate change research in Acadia National Park.
-DNA will be extracted from these specimens first to create a DNA barcode reference library for the study habitats, then use it for identification.
+BioTrails participants will collect and help identify invertebrate specimens in the context of eelgrass habitat restoration in Frenchman's Bay and climate change research in Acadia National Park.
+DNA barcoding will be used to accurately identify these specimens for downstream science applications.

 Our vision for this project is to establish best practices so that the BioTrails model can be expanded to other national parks and long-distance trails, paving the way for engaging more citizen scientists in more places to understand, monitor and manage biodiversity in a rapidly changing world.